Background information on the new rules

 General principles of data processing:

 - Correctness and minimisation;

 - what to focus on?

 - what does a data breach look like? who to report violations to?[Text wrap-up breakdown][Text wrap-up breakdown].

 How has RODO changed domestic regulation?

-- The Information Security Administrator (ABI) has been replaced by the Inspector of Personal Data Protection (IODO)
+- The Information Security Administrator (ABI) has been replaced by a Data Protection Officer (DPO);

-- The institution of the Inspector General for Personal Data Protection has been abolished in favour of the President of the Office for Personal Data Protection (PUODO)
+- The institution of the Inspector General for Personal Data Protection has been abolished in favour of the President of the Personal Data Protection Office (PUODO).